Join Our Initiative Browse the Datasets Contribute a New Dataset

 Derived Dataset Specification

-When the derived dataset is the filtered output of one or more raw datasets (defined below), where duplication and offensive content removal was performed, the new dataset may support different uses
+For example, when a derived dataset is the filtered output of one or more raw datasets (defined below), where duplication and offensive content removal was performed, the new dataset may now support different recommended uses

 , and it will need to identify the upstream (ancestor) source_datasets

-Table 3 lists the fields that must change (with some exceptions), to avoid ambiguities:
+Table 3 lists the minimum set of metadata fields that must change in a derived dataset:

 Field Name | Possible Updates | Required? |